SomeAnticsDev/someantics.dev/src/streams/2021-08-03-debugging-semantics.md

 <i class="timecode">[00:37:11]</i> **Ashlee:** Okay, I'll try to remember that!

-<i class="timecode">[00:37:13]</i> **Ben:** I was on Learn With Jason a couple of months ago, and that was this constant thing of like, I remembered it so it was like every time VoiceOver happened, like, I remembered to shut up, and then Jason's like, "Oh no, sorry, don't let me interrupt!"
+<i class="timecode">[00:37:13]</i> **Ben:** I was on <i>Learn With Jason</i> a couple of months ago, and that was this constant thing of like, I remembered it so it was like every time VoiceOver happened, like, I remembered to shut up, and then Jason's like, "Oh no, sorry, don't let me interrupt!"
 And it's like, "No, no, I just, I know that this is just a part of streaming accessibility."

 <i class="brackets">[Ashlee laughs]</i>